paich64/C64MEGA65/FAQ.md

 2. If (1) does not work, try the experimental core [Alpha 7 for Version 5](https://discord.com/channels/719326990221574164/794775503818588200/1064498334515068958).
+   This experimental core fixes some commom HDMI issues.
    You need a Discord login for being able to access the download link for Alpha 7.
 If you don't have one yet: Get one.
 It is free and it enables you to enjoy the friendly and welcoming MEGA65 community.